Best beginner DJ mixers 2025: The best entry-level club, scratch and rotary DJ mixers to get you started

 Reasons to avoid

-For digital turntablists and those that want to hook a real-world set of vinyl desks up to a virtual mixing system, Serato DJ Pro remains an immensely popular choice.
+For digital turntablists and those who want to hook a real-world set of vinyl desks up to a virtual mixing system, Serato DJ Pro remains an immensely popular choice.
 Unfortunately, the entry price for these sorts of set-up is fairly high (even before you’ve factored in the cost of a set of turntables).

 Inputs and outputs: what do you need?